 Ed Mullins, president of the Sergeants Benevolent Association, said there’s worry that the liquids in the buckets “could just as easily have been bleach, gasoline, or some other toxic substance.”

 Rudolph Giuliani, a lawyer for President Trump and former mayor of New York, also chimed in, telling Fox News that the dousings wouldn’t have happened “if we didn’t have a completely lazy mayor.”
 The morale of the officers who were involved, he added, “has been destroyed.”

-The outcry comes at a time when de Blasio is already under fire from critics blasting him for holding off on ordering the firing of the police officer involved in the chokehold death of Eric Garner and claiming he has neglected the city while he runs for president.
+The outcry comes at a time when de Blasio is already under fire from critics blasting him for delaying firing of the police officer involved in the chokehold death of Eric Garner and claiming he has neglected the city while he runs for president.

 Asked about the dousings in an interview Monday with local news channel NY1, de Blasio responded that “they are two very different incidents, one of which was not confrontational, the other of which was.
 And I’ll just state the obvious – it’s not acceptable for anyone to resist arrest, it’s not acceptable for anyone to interfere with the NYPD when they’re effectuating an arrest.”